East Northport, New York: East Northport

-Crime

 On August 11, 1989, FBI Informant Robert Kubecka and his brother-in-law Donald Barstow were murdered inside their Brightside Avenue office by Lucchese Family soldiers Rocco Vitulli and Frank "Frankie the Pearl" Federico, on orders of Capo Salvatore Avellino, with the blessing of then-Lucchesse underboss Anthony 'Gaspipe' Casso.
-Information provided by Kubecka had been used as part of the infamous Mafia Commission Trial in 1985-1986.
+Information provided by Kubecka had been used as part of the infamous Mafia Commission Trial in 1985–1986.

+In 1998, East Northport's United States Post Office building was renamed the Jerome Anthony Ambro, Jr. Post Office Building through a bill passed by the United States Congress, in honor of the former congressman for New York's Third congressional district.

+As of 2025, East Northport is the largest community in the town of Huntington, by land area, and third in population behind Huntington Station and Dix Hills.